Year 23, Day 316 (Aurora 29 Begins Final System Checks!)

 Year 23, Day 312 (MPV Probe Prototype Launches to Orbit!)

-Before the Aurora 29 launch engineers wanted to test the core Nebula II rocket on a uncrewed payload – while the engine systems did not change the aerodynamics were altered enough to warrant a test launch!
+Before the Aurora 29 launch engineers wanted to test the core Neidon II rocket on a uncrewed payload – while the engine systems did not change the aerodynamics were altered enough to warrant a test launch!

 The new MPV (multi-payload-vehicle) probe was chosen to be the test-payload!